otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 safeguard, the server can require a ZKPK of the private keys associated with the prekeys.

+1. Party requests to start a DAKE with server with DAKEZ.
+2. Server receives this query and replies with an identity message.
+3. Party receives and validates the identity message.
+Replies with an auth-r message.
+4. Server receives and validates the auth-r message.
+Replies with an auth-i message.
+5. Party receives and validates the auth-i message.
+Replies with prekey message to be stored.
+6. Server stores prekey message. // TODO: sends acknowledment that it has stored?

 ## Retrieving Prekey Messages

+// TODO: how to do this query?

+1. Party requests a prekey message from server.
+2. Server replies with prekey message. // TODO: deletes this prekey or waits for its expiration?

 ### References